tov/lab1/README.md

     Mine reports Python 3.7.2, and yours should be similar.

- 4. Once Python is installed, we use Python’s package manager, Pip, to install some packages:
+ 4. Once Python is installed, use Python’s package manager, Pip, to install some packages:

         $ pip3 install pipenv mypy